 June Jordan (July 9, 1936 – June 14, 2002), the Caribbean-American poet, activist, journalist, essayist and teacher, was known for her fierce commitment to human...

-William Harrison “Bones” Dillard was an African-American Olympic track and field athlete.
-Dillard was the best hurdler of his time, and one of three male...
+William Harrison “Bones” Dillard was an African‑American Olympic track and field athlete.
+Dillard was the finest hurdler of his era and one of just three...

 Leroy Robert “Satchel” Paige (July 7, 1906-June 8, 1982) was an African-American Negro league baseball and Major League Baseball (MLB) pitcher who became a legend...